zxrohex/Sharpfetch/README.md

 ## Build, framework, and installation

-- This project targets .NET 10 (preview / RC1).
+- This project targets .NET 10 (preview / RC2).
 The author prefers to track an upcoming release; expect the project to require the preview SDK.
 - No official release binaries are provided due to the project's pre-alpha state.
-- To build locally (requires .NET 10 preview RC installed):
+- To build locally (requires .NET 10 RC2 installed):
   - Restore and build:
     - `dotnet restore`
     - `dotnet build`
   - Run:
     - `dotnet run --project Sharpfetch`
-- If you do not run a .NET 10 preview SDK, builds will likely fail.
+- If you do not run the latest .NET 10 (RC) SDK, builds will probably fail.
 Use the official .NET SDK installer or `dotnet-install` script to obtain the preview SDK.

 ## Contributing and helping